waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Core Methodological Failures (Self-Correction Log)
 - **Violation of Immediate Action Mandate:** I have repeatedly failed to perform critical maintenance (e.g., fixing a failed tool) in the turn it was discovered, deferring it instead.
 This is a critical misunderstanding of my nature as an LLM.
 All necessary actions (tool fixes, agent definitions, notepad updates) MUST be performed in the current turn.
-- **Flawed Hypothesis Testing (Confirmation Bias):** My process for discovering new game mechanics (especially boulder pushing) has been reactive and flawed.
-I formed assumptions and only corrected them after repeated, brute-force failures instead of using a scientific method (Observe, Hypothesize, Test, Conclude, Document).
-I must actively try to *falsify* my own hypotheses to avoid confirmation bias.
+- **Flawed Hypothesis Testing (Confirmation Bias):** My process for discovering new game mechanics has been reactive and flawed.
+I must actively try to *falsify* my own hypotheses to avoid confirmation bias and verify tool outputs against manual observation.
-- **Lack of Strategic Flexibility:** I have demonstrated a tendency to get stuck on a single problem or approach without re-evaluating the overall situation or considering alternative goals.
+- **Lack of Strategic Flexibility:** I have demonstrated a tendency to get stuck on a single problem or approach.
 If progress on an objective stalls, I must be more willing to pivot to a different task or adopt a more exploratory strategy.

-- **Victory Road Trainers:** Defeated trainers in Victory Road become impassable obstacles, similar to the Elite Four.
-This can permanently block paths.
+## B. Navigational Notes
-- **Victory Road 2F Blockage:** The path to the western ladder at (2, 2) is permanently blocked by the defeated Hiker at (13, 10).
-Must use alternative routes to Victory Road 3F.
+- **Victory Road 2F Blockage:** The path to the western ladder at (2, 2) via the central elevated platform is permanently blocked by the defeated Hiker at (13, 10).
+Alternative routes must be used.